 - Maintaining a Healthy Diet and Managing Your Weight: Individuals who are overweight are more likely to experience respiratory complications.
 Maintaining a healthy weight can help lower your risk.

-- Quit Smoking: Smoking has been shown to negatively affect lung function in individuals with spinal cord injuries.
+- Quit Smoking: Smoking has been shown to negatively affect lung function in individuals with spinal cord injuries, as it does with the general population.
 It also increases the chances of respiratory infections that can cause pneumonia.